Comparisons12 min read

 • Enterprise: ~$99/user/month

-No free plan — just a 14-day trial.
-That's the main thing that stops some startups from choosing Pipedrive right out of the gate.
-You'll need to budget for it from day one, which is a legitimate consideration when cash is tight.
+There's no free plan — just a 14-day trial.
+That's the main hurdle some startups hit right away.
+You need to budget for it from day one, which matters when cash flow is tight.

 Best For

-Sales-focused startups with a defined process.
-If your team's primary job is moving deals through a pipeline — and you don't need built-in email marketing or landing pages — Pipedrive's going to feel like a natural fit from day one.
+Sales-focused startups with a clear, repeatable process.
+If your team's main job is moving deals through a pipeline and you don't need built-in email marketing or landing pages, Pipedrive will feel natural from the start.

 Feature-by-Feature Breakdown: HubSpot vs Pipedrive for Startups